iComputerfreak/OpenComputers-Programs/RadarMap/README.md

 The sides (SIDE_1 = west and SIDE_2 = east) can be configured in `radarController.lua`
 When you placed all 32 Redstone I/O, the script will exit.
 You now have an `addresses.txt` file in your `/home` directory, listing all the Redstone I/O addresses in the correct order.

-### Radar Controller Setup
-Change the variable `HOLOGRAM_CONTROLLER` in `radarController.lua` to the address of your Server that will play the Hologram Controller.

 ### Hologram Controller Setup
 The `hologramController` is configured to project a hologram over a 2x2 map, that is placed on a wall above the Hologram Projector with one vertical space in between and the Projector under the map on the left side.